 The Plone Release Team releases the core Plone packages.
 Several others also have the rights to release individual packages on https://pypi.org.
 If you have those rights on your account, you should feel free to make releases.

 Some packages need special care or should be done only by specific people as they know what they are doing.
 These are:

-Please leave these to the release manager, Eric Steele.
+Please leave these to the release managers, Eric Steele and Maurits van Rees.